restqa/documentation/docs/getting-started/run.md

 restqa run
 ```

-The command above wiil search for `*.feature` files recursively from the root folder and execute them.
+The command above will search for `*.feature` files recursively from the root folder and execute them.

 ### Specify the configuration file

-You can also explicitly specify a config file to use with the `--config` CLI option (resolved relative to cwd):
+You can also explicitly specify a configuration file to use with the `--config` CLI option (resolved relative to cwd):

 ```bash
 restqa run --config my-config.yml